LIFESKILLS

 Attendance:

 Full Time short course (18 weeks), minimum 3 days per week.
-Will be delivered over 36 weeks.
 All classes are on the college campus.

 Entry Requirements